Logic-Luminaries/Digital-Nomad/README.md

-Certainly, I can help you rewrite the instructions for your README file.
-Here's a revised version of the instructions:

 # Digital Nomad Web Application Setup

 Follow these steps to set up and run the Digital Nomad web application on your local machine.